Aurikology/Insertion-sort-lab/README.md

 ## Project Instructions (Aligned to Code)

-The app focuses on a single algorithm: Insertion Sort.
+This final project focuses on a single algorithm: Insertion Sort.
 The Gradio UI takes comma-separated integers, runs the algorithm step-by-step, and shows both the final result and each intermediate step.
 Optional comparison metrics for bubble and quick sort are included only for educational context.

 - Exactly One Algorithm: Insertion Sort is the primary algorithm implemented and visualized.
 - Simple GUI: Gradio `Textbox` for input, a single `Button` to run, and outputs for summary, step trace, and a dashboard.